GoogleChromeLabs/comlink/README.md

 const newProxy = Comlink.wrap(port);
 ```

+### `Comlink.windowEndpoint(window, context = self, targetOrigin = "*")`

+Windows and Web Workers have a slightly different variants of `postMessage`.
+If you want to use Comlink to communicate with an iframe or another window, you need to wrap it with `windowEndpoint()`.

+`window` is the window that should be communicate with. `context` is the `EventTarget` on which messages _from_ the `window` can be received (often `self`). `targetOrigin` is passed through to `postMessage` and allows to filter messages by origin.
+For details, see the documentation for [`Window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+For a usage example, take a look at the non-worker examples in the `docs` folder.

 ## TypeScript

 Comlink does provide TypeScript types.
 When you `expose()` something of type `T`, the corresponding `wrap()` call will return something of type `Comlink.Remote<T>`.
 While this type has been battle-tested over some time now, it is implemented on a best-effort basis.
 There are some nuances that are incredibly hard if not impossible to encode correctly in TypeScript’s type system.
 It _may_ sometimes be necessary to force a certain type using `as unknown as <type>`.